 These pages include results from each championship considered to be the principle national championships of England or Britain for each year.
-In addition to the main Championships meeting, usually in early July, the AAA organised their championships in other events at separate meetings.
+In addition to the main Championships meeting, usually in early July, the AAA and WAAA organised their championships in other events at separate meetings.
 Team events were also held, in relays and tug-of-war, but are not yet listed here.

 - 1866-1879 - The Amateur Athletic Club (AAC) Championships

 - 1879 - The London Athletic Club (LAC) moved their Championships to the summer, to rival the mainly-Oxbridge AAC Championships

 - 1880-2006 - Amateur Athletic Association Championships (including women from 1992)

 - 1922-1991 - Women's Amateur Athletic Association Championships

 - 1997 - BAF British Championships, which were stronger than the AAA Championships that year, and have been counted in medal totals on these pages (AAA medals from 1997 excluded)

 - 2007 to date - National or UK or British Championships under various names and sponsors

 The AAA was an open championships until 1995 and in 1997, but in 1996 and since 1998 the championships have been closed, with foreign competitors allowed in the 10,000 metres and the marathon (held in conjunction with the London Marathon) but not placed in the championship.